Guidance, Soft skills & personality

 1. True to the motto “Love it, change it or leave it”, ask yourself: What do I need and what can I do about it?
 But what should I let go of because I can’t change it?

-2. Take responsibility for your own feelings: no one can make you feel bad if you don’t let them.
+2. Take responsibility for your own feelings: No one can make you feel bad if you don’t let them.

 3. Change your perspective: What is good about what is happening right now?